scrim-network/Ruckertetal_SLR2016/RFILES/README.txt

 |  1.
 Toy_MCMC_Test1.R: Generates a User defined number of iid observations and fits a
 |     simple model to the observations with MCMC.
 |  2.
 Toy_MCMC_Test2a.R: Generates 200 homoskedastic AR observations and fits a simple
-|     two-parameter linear modelmodel to the observations with MCMC.
+|     two-parameter linear model to the observations with MCMC.
 |  3.
 Toy_MCMC_Test2b.R: Generates 200 heteroskedastic AR observations and fits a simple
 |     two-parameter linear modelmodel to the observations with MCMC.
 |  4.
 Toy_TestMCMC_plots.R: Loads in the results from test scripts 1, 2a, and 2b to test
 |     why the surprise index fails in the low probabilities.
-It produces S. Fig. 6-8.
+It produces S. Fig. 8.
 |  5.
 Toy_bootstrap.R: This program will run and plot the bootstrap method for a simple
 |     two-parameter linear model with AR1 residuals.
+|  6. testAR1vsIID.R: This program assesses the impact of AR1 representation on model calibration.
  =============================================================================

 Credits: